 The True Vaccine Danger List

-In case you are wondering what the real dangers of vaccination are, we will share with you a list compiled by veterinary immunologist Dr. Ronald Schultz.
+In case you are wondering what the real dangers of vaccination are, we will share with you a list complied by veterinary immunologist Dr. Ronald Schultz.

 Dr. Schultz has vaccinated thousands of animals during his clinical research and although he advocates vaccines, he tempers that recommendation with a realistic view of their inherent dangers.